Visiting The Kennedy Space Center

 Check out our helpful guide for visiting the Kennedy Space Center.
 It's packed full of ways to save on admission, tips for visiting, other nearby attractions, and much more.

-• Dress comfortably for the Florida weather.
-Much of what you'll see is in air conditioned facilities, but you will spend some time outdoors viewing exhibits.
+• Dress comfortably for Florida weather.
+Much of what you'll see is in air-conditioned facilities, but you will spend some time outdoors viewing exhibits.
 In summer, dress in light clothes with layers.
-Always remember to wear comfortable shoes, as you'll be doing a good deal of walking.
+Wear comfortable shoes, as you'll be doing plenty of walking.

 • Check the launch schedule.
-Even though the shuttle program has ended, there are still frequent launches of unmanned rockets from the Space Center.
-By checking the launch schedule ahead of time you can anticipate the size of the crowds you may face during a launch.
-Make sure you have tickets ahead of time.
+There are frequent launches of unmanned rockets from the Space Center.
+By checking the launch schedule ahead of time you can anticipate the size of the crowds you may face during a launch and get tickets ahead of time.

 • Allow enough time for your visit.
-There is a lot to see and do here.
-Don't try to rush your visit into a couple of hours.
-Plan your visit and take your time to take in the sights and history.
+There is a lot to see and do, so don't try to rush your visit into a couple of hours.
 Most visitors report spending upwards of four hours here.

 • Plan on grabbing something to eat during your visit.
-The Kennedy Space Center is pretty isolated on Merritt Island.
-You'll likely want to plan on eating at the Visitor Complex.
+The Kennedy Space Center is pretty isolated on Merritt Island, so you'll likely want to plan on eating at the Visitor Complex.

 When is the best time to visit the Kennedy Space Center?

-Depending on your preferences, visiting when a launch is scheduled may be the best or the worst time to visit.
-Launch days at the Visitor Complex provide some exceptional views but also bigger crowds.
-The Space Center will adjust its hours by a small margin on launch days to accommodate the larger crowds who make the visit.
+Exciting launch days at the Visitor Complex provide some exceptional views but also bigger crowds.
+The Space Center will adjust its hours by a small margin on launch days to accommodate the larger crowds.

-Florida is also known for its brief showers during summer afternoons.
+Florida is known for its brief showers during summer afternoons.
 But don't let this discourage you from visiting the Kennedy Space Center.
 There are plenty of indoor exhibits to explore while the weather passes.
-Because the Kennedy Space Center experiences its peak visitor period during the middle part of the day, arriving early is a good idea, especially in-season.
+Because the peak visitor period is during the middle of the day, arriving early is a good idea, especially in high season.

 What is there to do at the Kennedy Space Center?